Ensono/amido.github.io/docs/nx/rest-client/bump-version.md

 ### Generator Output

-The generator will take a copy of your **latest** endpoint and bump it to the next version (unless overwridden through the --endpointVersion argument)
+The generator will take a copy of your **latest** endpoint and bump it to the next version (unless overridden through the --endpointVersion argument)

 ```text title="V1 endpoint"